UC Cyclery 8715 Villa La Jolla Dr, La Jolla, CA 92121.

 Vehicles should enter in the Nobel entrance, just west of I-5.
 Only the Nobel entrance provides clearance for roof racks.
 Park your vehicle in the large lot directly east of UC Cyclery and west of Island’s Restaurant.

-- C Climbing Group rolls out after the B Group
+C Group - rolls out right after the B Group

-- Development Groups roll out after the B Group
+Development Groups roll out after the C group

 Please scroll down the page for a description of our Saturday Rides and Ride Routes.